AdityaShekhar21/VOIS_AICTE_Oct2025_MajorProject_AdityaShekhar/README.md

 Netflix Content Trends Analysis
 Overview

 This project analyzes how Netflix’s content has evolved over time.
-It focuses on understanding the distribution of Movies vs. TV Shows, genre popularity, and contributions from different countries.
-The goal is to derive strategic insights that support future content acquisition and production decisions.
+It focuses on the distribution of Movies vs. TV Shows, genre popularity, and country-wise contributions to derive strategic insights for future content acquisition and production.

 Problem Statement

 The problem addressed in this project is Content Trends Analysis for Strategic Recommendations.
-The aim is to uncover how Netflix’s content distribution has changed across the years, enabling the identification of key genres, audience preferences, and opportunities for global content expansion.
+The aim is to uncover how Netflix’s content distribution has changed across years, helping identify key genres, audience preferences, and opportunities for global content expansion.

 Objectives

 Analyze the growth and distribution of Movies and TV Shows over the years.

-Identify the most frequent genres and observe changes in their popularity.
+Identify the most frequent genres and examine changes in their popularity.

 Compare country-wise contributions to evaluate global content diversity.